vasquini/EDLB-micropipe/README.md

 microPIPE has been built using Nextflow and Singularity to enable ease of use and installation across different platforms.

+NOTE: Make sure that you change the required paths to your paths.
+A quick way is to use :s/patternToReplace/OldPattern/g on vim editor.

 **0. Requirements**

 * [Nextflow](https://www.nextflow.io/) >= 20.10.0